-1450 Part III (d): Guidance on the TGF Technology 1451 1452 1453 1454 1455 Management Framework The TGF Technology Management Framework is in three main sections: Context Overview of key components in the TGF Technology Management Framework Detailed description of and guidance on the key components 1456 Context 1457 1458 1459 1460 The transformations to business, customer and channel management described above require a new approach to technology and in particular a commitment to the paradigm and principles of Service Oriented Architecture (SOA) and SOA-based infrastructure, as defined in the OASIS 'Reference Model for Service-Oriented Architecture [SOA-RM].
-Comment [PFB54]: Issue 18 - closed 1461 1462 1463 1464 1465 1466 1467 1468 1469 Transformational Government demands a single view of the citizen or business, delivered inside an integrated business and channels architecture.
+1366 Part III (d): Guidance on the TGF Technology 1367 Management Framework 1368 1369 1370 1371 The TGF Technology Management Framework is in three main sections: Context Overview of key components in the TGF Technology Management Framework Detailed description of and guidance on the key components 1372 Context 1373 1374 1375 1376 The transformations to business, customer and channel management described above require a new approach to technology and in particular a commitment to the paradigm and principles of Service Oriented Architecture (SOA) and SOA-based infrastructure, as defined in the OASIS 'Reference Model for Service-Oriented Architecture [SOA-RM].
+1377 1378 1379 1380 1381 1382 1383 1384 1385 Transformational Government demands a single view of the citizen or business, delivered inside an integrated business and channels architecture.
 In terms of ICT, all of this requires governments to learn from private-sector best practice.
 Industry is moving towards a model of company-wide, service-orientated enterprise architecture, where common building blocks using open standards can be re-used to enable flexible and adaptive use of technology to react quickly to changing customer needs and demands.
 Increasingly, companies are gaining even greater efficiency benefits by managing these building blocks as a service, provided not only from within their own ICT architecture but also from within "the Cloud" - the dynamically-scalable set of private and public computing resources now being offered as a service over the Internet.
-Comment [PFB55]: Cover hybrid 1470 1471 1472 1473 Governments are increasingly taking this 'building block' approach to technology development.
+1386 1387 1388 1389 Governments are increasingly taking this 'building block' approach to technology development.
 Key building blocks such as ICT infrastructure, common data sets, and identity verification need to be coordinated effectively.
-While much can be learned from the private sector, simply importing industry practices will not solve this coordination problem within government. models of cloud provision (NG) 1474 1475 1476 1477 1478 1479 1480 Governments are taking different approaches to the co-ordination function: some build central infrastructure for use by all departments and agencies; others identify lead departments to build and implement common solutions; others have a more decentralised approach, allowing departments to develop their own solutions according to a common architecture and standard set.
+While much can be learned from the private sector, simply importing industry practices will not solve this coordination problem within government.
+1390 1391 1392 1393 1394 1395 1396 Governments are taking different approaches to the co-ordination function: some build central infrastructure for use by all departments and agencies; others identify lead departments to build and implement common solutions; others have a more decentralised approach, allowing departments to develop their own solutions according to a common architecture and standard set.
 However, finding an effective approach which works within a specific government is vital, since without this sort of technology flexibility, then Transformational Government becomes impossible - or possible only at great expense and with significant wasteful and duplicated ICT expenditure.
-1481 Overview of key components in the TGF Technology Management Comment [PFB56]: TC approved change, 17-03-2011 1482 1483 Framework The Technology Management Framework is modelled as one of the four TGF delivery processes, but it is consequed with more than "ivet" the delivery of convices using ICT.
-Its focus on the SOA 1484 1485 1486 it is concerned with more than "just" the delivery of services using ICT.
+1397 1398 Overview of key components in the TGF Technology Management Framework 1399 1400 1401 1402 The Technology Management Framework is modelled as one of the four TGF delivery processes, but it is concerned with more than "just" the delivery of services using ICT.
 Its focus on the SOA paradigm is key to an approach that puts citizens and businesses as customers at the centre of a service ecosystem with many stakeholders, roles and systems involved.
-Comment [PFB57]: Added businesses (NG)

-The three key elements of the approach recommended in the Transformational Government Framework are:

-- Resources Management which underpins ecosystem governance - Ecosystem Participation

-• Realisation and governance of SOA-based ICT systems

-A high level view of the logical relationships between these components is illustrated below.
+- The three key elements of the approach recommended in the Transformational Government Framework are: - Resources Management which underpins ecosystem governance - 1406 Ecosystem Participation - Realisation and governance of SOA-based ICT systems - 1408 A high level view of the logical relationships between these components is illustrated below.